 What Causes Stem Wall Failure?

-This is caused by chloride ion exchange in the moisture laden pores of the concrete that facilitates the oxidization of the rebar.
+Stem wall failure is caused by chloride ion exchange in the moisture laden pores of the concrete that facilitates the oxidization of the rebar.
 Once started, it's very difficult to stop with traditional means.
 Sealing the crack with epoxy will not stop the rebar from continuing to oxidize and expand.

 Cracks may start out small, but continue to grow like the picture above.
 These cracks are a result of the rebar oxidizing (rusting).
 This occurs because the pores of the concrete contain miniscule amounts of water that actually conduct electricity, forming a tiny current between the rebar and the outside of the concrete wall.
 This current facilitates a flow of chloride ions that cause the rebar to rust.